WMVP: Top 40 at the "Voice of Labor"

 In their Top 40 years, some famous disc jockeys on WCFL included Jim Runyon, Joel Sebastian, Dick Williamson, (who was already with WCFL at the time of the format change), Jim Stagg, Ron Britain, ("America's First Psychedelic Disk Johnny"), who did a second stint at the station in 1978, the legendary Dick Biondi, whose Mutual Radio syndicated Dick Biondi's Young America show was heard here 3 years before his actual arrival, Barney Pip, Ron Riley, and Sid McCoy and Yvonne Daniels with late night jazz during the earliest days of the change to Top 40.
-In late 1966, WKYC popular afternoon DJ Jerry Ghan (now Jerry G. Bishop) also decided to follow Draper to WCFL for AM drive.
+In late 1966, WKYC popular afternoon DJ Jerry Ghan (now Jerry G. Bishop) also decided to follow Draper to WCFL for morning drive.
 Later, WIND's former long-time morning man Howard Miller, who was a decided departure from the youthful staff, came to helm WCFL's 6-9AM spot in 1968.
 He was replaced before long by Clark Weber, long-time WLS morning man.

 The DJ secretary during this era was Connie Szerszen, who went on to forge her own career on the air in Chicago radio, appearing on WIND and other stations.
-WCFL General Manager Ken Draper also hired Carole Simpson as one of radio's first female newscasters; Carole went on to a big career with ABC-TV.
+WCFL general manager Ken Draper also hired Carole Simpson as one of radio's first female newscasters; Carole went on to a big career with ABC-TV.
 Also on staff at that time was continuity director Barbara Sternig, who left for Los Angeles once the Beatles broke up, became Rona Barrett's writer, and later Senior Reporter in Hollywood for the National Enquirer.
 Draper is also credited with the introduction of the Sound 10/WCFL survey, which became a competitor to the WLS "Silver Dollar Survey" that station issued weekly beginning in 1960.
-From 1966–1970, the station produced six "branded" record albums.
+From 1966 to 1970, the station produced six "branded" record albums.
 Later in the "SuperCFL" era, Larry Lujack and Art Roberts came to WCFL.

 WCFL's coverage of the Beatles 1965 and 1966 U.S. tours was provided by Jim Stagg, who traveled with the group.
 The station began a weekly British Countdown program with British DJ Paul Michael, in 1965.